Hanieh2022/IODS-project/README.md

-# IODS-project
+# Intoduction to Open Data Science
-Template for the IODS course
+Weekly assignmnets for Introduction to Open Data Scinece course